 At McMaster, my primary teaching and advising interests are in comparative social policy, comparative politics, and Latin American politics.
-At the undergraduate level, I regularly offer a second year lecture course on politics in the developing world (2XX3) and a fourth year honors seminar on the politics of public policy.
+At the undergraduate level, I used to regularly offer a second year lecture course on politics in the developing world (2XX3) and a fourth year honors seminar on the politics of public policy.
+I also developed a second-year elective called The Politics of Funny (2PF3).
 At the graduate level, I regularly teach the core seminar in comparative public policy (783) and a graduate introduction to statistical analysis for public policy (784).

 At Georgia Tech (2002-09), my primary teaching responsibilities in the core undergraduate and graduate curricula included required courses in graduate/undergraduate International Political Economy, graduate Empirical Research Methods, Latin American Politics, Latin American Political Economy, and Globalization (among others).
 My teaching philosophy emphasizes the promotion of active learning, critical thinking, and development of writing and communication skills.
 I also use web-based course discussion tools and weblogs in teaching.
 Based on my experience using weblogs to promote critical reading, thinking, and writing skills, I’ve offered a workshop on using weblogs in the political science classroom and maintain a webpage with resources for faculty interested in teaching with blogs.
 A complete list of my course offerings can be found below, or you can look at a summary list of my teaching and evaluations.